MaMuhanna/MTA-Exploratory-Data-Analysis/README.md

 # Insights

-▪ Found busy days for stations.
+▪ Found busy days for stations.<br>
-▪ Comparison between the Top Stations and bottom stations. and found there is a very large deference.
+▪ Comparison between the Top Stations and bottom stations. and found there is a very large deference. <br>
-▪ Have better understand that where is the busiest Control Units.
+▪ Have better understand that where is the busiest Control Units.<br>
-▪ Have better understand that where is the busiest Units.
+▪ Have better understand that where is the busiest Units.<br>

 # Future work